Not just 'Sgt. Pepper': Many 1967 musical firsts echo today | Taiwan News

-And it was the year Bob Dylan and the backing musicians who would name themselves the Band quietly gathered at a pink house outside of Woodstock, New York, and recorded dozens of songs that were the birth of "roots music" and the foundation for rock's most famous bootleg, "The Basement Tapes."
+And it was the year Bob Dylan and the backing performers who would name themselves the Band quietly gathered in a pink house just outside of Woodstock, New York, and recorded dozens of songs old and new that were the birth of "roots music" and the foundation for rock's most famous bootleg, "The Basement Tapes."

 "We were in our own little world, up in the mountains, kind of isolated from everything that was going on," says the Band's Robbie Robertson.
 "But looking back at that time, you could see that the stars were aligned and there was a magic people have been trying to dissect ever since."

 There were endings in 1967 — the deaths of Otis Redding and Woody Guthrie — but many more beginnings.
-Few years contained so many notable debuts, from recording artists who would influence punk, heavy metal, glam rock, progressive rock, new wave and other musical trends of the following decades: The Velvet Underground, the Jimi Hendrix Experience, the Doors, along with first albums by Leonard Cohen, Janis Joplin (with Big Brother and the Holding Company), the Grateful Dead, David Bowie, Pink Floyd and Sly and the Family Stone.
+Few years contained so many notable debuts, from artists who would influence punk, heavy metal, glam rock, progressive rock, new wave and other musical trends: The Velvet Underground, the Jimi Hendrix Experience, the Doors, along with first albums by Leonard Cohen, Janis Joplin (with Big Brother and the Holding Company), the Grateful Dead, David Bowie, Pink Floyd and Sly and the Family Stone, who called their record "A Whole New Thing."

+The month before Woody Guthrie died, his son, Arlo, debuted with the album "Alice's Restaurant."
+Side One was the anti-war classic "Alice's Restaurant Massacree," 18 minutes of deadpan absurdity about Thanksgiving and litter that would become a holiday tradition for the emerging "progressive" FM radio format.

+In 1967, a 21-year-old Berkeley dropout, Jann Wenner, borrowed $7,500 and from a San Francisco loft turned out the first issue of Rolling Stone, which helped bring serious attention to music then-dismissed by most establishment newspapers and magazines.
+During a recent interview, Wenner said 1967 was an ideal time to launch such a publication.
+Rock was not only maturing, but becoming more interconnected.
+The Monterey festival in June helped introduce the Who and Hendrix to American audiences and musicians, while also bringing together performers from Los Angeles (the Byrds, the Mamas and the Papas) and San Francisco (the Grateful Dead, Jefferson Airplane).

 Music scenes thrived throughout the United States and in England, where the Beatles, the Rolling Stones, the Who, Cream and others were making some of their best music; and a young Reg Dwight renamed himself Elton John and began his songwriting partnership with Bernie Taupin.

 Besides "Sgt.
 Pepper's Lonely Hearts Club Band," the Beatles released the hits "Strawberry Fields" and "Penny Lane" and unveiled their paean to the Summer of Love, "All You Need is Love."
 The Stones issued the acclaimed "Between the Buttons" album and the classic two-sided single "Ruby Tuesday" and "Let's Spend the Night Together."
-The Who's "The Who Sell Out" interspersed mock-radio commercials and jingles and such hits as "I Can See for Miles."
-Cream's "Disraeli Gears," often listed among rock's greatest albums, includes the band's signature song, and signature riff, "Sunshine of Your Love."
+The Who's "The Who Sell Out" cleverly interspersed mock-radio commercials and jingles between such hits as "I Can See for Miles."
+Cream's "Disraeli Gears," often listed among rock's greatest albums, includes the band's signature song, and one of rock's signature guitar riffs, "Sunshine of Your Love."

 "The classic album era begins around this time and it canonizes music in a very different way than when you hear a single," says Ann Powers, a music critic for NPR and author of "Good Booty: Love and Sex, Black and White, Body and Soul in American Music," which comes out in August.
 "And that's a powerful reason why the music remains so resonant, because the album is a like a novel set to music.
 It's the form we share with our children and the form we teach and the form we collect."